2023 Best Value Curriculum & Instruction Master's Degree Schools in District of Columbia

 Best District of Columbia Schools for Affordable Quality for a Master's in Curriculum & Instruction

-The average tuition and fees for an in-state graduate student at Trinity College are $14,850 a year.
+In-state tuition fees for graduate students at Trinity College are $14,850 per year.

 Read full report on Curriculum & Instruction at Trinity Washington University